 5. Supervise and delegate the work of the unit staff.

 6. Promote health and safety in the campers:

 b.
 Check with the Health Supervisor on supplies needed for a trip away from camp.

 c.
 Report accidents to the Health Supervisor as soon as possible.

 d.
 Keep Health Supervisor informed of health status of campers and staff in the unit.

-7. Inform the Resident Camp Manager and/or Assistant Resident Camp Manager of any camper or staff problems.
+7. Inform the Resident Camp Director and/or Assistant Resident Camp Director of any camper or staff problems.

 8. Supervise the unit housekeeping, sanitation, care of supplies and equipment.
-Inform the Resident Camp Manager of needed supplies or repairs.
+Inform the Resident Camp Director of needed supplies or repairs.

 9. Keep badge records and make reports as required, including the final evaluation and weekly planning sheets.